DanielJDupont/react-animejs-wrapper/readme.md

 yarn add react-animejs-wrapper animejs
 ```

-Designed for React 17.0.1, though it should work for any relatively recent version of React.
+Designed for React 17.0.1.
+It should work for any relatively recent version of React.

 ## Easy to Use Examples